twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 6a.md

 	| Coef a
 	| Sum (Poly a) (Poly a)
 	| Prod (Poly a) (Poly a)

+x     :: Poly a
+Coeff :: a      -> Poly a
+Sum   :: Poly a -> Poly a -> Poly a
 ```

 the constructors are x, Coef, Sum, and Prod

 a constructor is a function with a type
+constructors construct members of the algebraic data type

+**No junk and no confusion**